Overview

 Areas of Practice

-Jeff has extensive experience in complex commercial, environmental, and tort litigation and environmental counseling.
-His commercial litigation experience includes actions involving false advertising consumer class actions based on alleged presence of PFAS and other chemical in consumer products and food, ownership of intellectual property, rights of first refusal, shareholder disputes, challenges to mergers, corporate dissolution, breach of contract, injunctions, and allegations of fraud, breach of fiduciary duty, and violation of the Unfair Competition Law (UCL) and the Consumer Legal Remedies Act (CLRA).
-His environmental and tort litigation experience includes dozens of products liability actions in California state and federal district courts and multi-district litigation proceedings in the Southern District of New York that alleged MTBE contamination of drinking water aquifers, Federal dust and odor class actions, and other actions brought under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Resource Conservation and Recovery Act (RCRA), California Proposition 65, the Clean Air Act, the California Hazardous Substances Account Act, and various state and federal criminal laws, environmental laws, and tort doctrines.
-He also advises clients in connection with PFAS issues, including regulatory compliance, response to CLRA notices, and litigation.
-Jeff is experienced in all aspect of litigation, including discovery, motions, settlement negotiations, mediation, arbitration, trial, appeal, and writ practice.
+Complex Environmental and Tort Litigation: Jeff’s environmental and tort litigation experience includes dozens of products liability actions in California state and federal courts and multi-district litigation in the Southern District of New York that alleged MTBE contamination of drinking water aquifers, federal dust and odor class actions, and other actions brought under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Resource Conservation and Recovery Act (RCRA), California Proposition 65, the Clean Water Act, the Clean Air Act, the California Hazardous Substances Account Act, and various state and federal criminal laws, environmental laws, and tort doctrines (nuisance, trespass, negligence).

 In 2021-2022, Jeff defended Soco West, Inc., and Brenntag Pacific, Inc., in a 13-month Zoom bench trial in Orange County Superior Court in Orange County Water District v.
 Sabic Innovative Plastics US, LLC, et al., a cost recovery lawsuit under the Orange County Water District Act, the Hazardous Substances Account Act (California Superfund), and several common law tort theories.
 At the conclusion of trial, the court awarded less than the amount of other settlements, which offset the award.